Pop-up satellite archival tag

 Thomas Gray, CLS America, is holding a SeaTag-MOD pop-up satellite tag which is ready for deployment on a whale shark (Isla Mujeres, MX).

 Pop-up satellite archival tags (PSATs) are used to track movements of (usually large, migratory) marine animals.
 A PSAT (also commonly referred to as a PAT tag) is an archival tag (or data logger) that is equipped with a means to transmit the collected data via the Argos satellite system.
 Though the data are physically stored on the tag, its major advantage is that it does not have to be physically retrieved like an archival tag for the data to be available making it a viable, fishery independent tool for animal behavior and migration studies.
 They have been used to track movements of ocean sunfish, marlin, blue sharks, bluefin tuna, swordfish and sea turtles to name a few species.
-Location, depth, temperature, oxygen levels, and body movement data are used to answer questions about migratory patterns, seasonal feeding movements, daily habits, and survival after catch and release, for examples.
+Location, depth, temperature, oxygen levels, and body movement data are used to answer questions about migratory patterns, seasonal feeding movements, daily habits, and survival after catch and release, for example.

 A satellite tag is generally constructed of several components: a data-logging section, a release section, a float, and an antenna.
 The release sections include an energetically popped off release section or a corrosive pin that is actively corroded on a preset date or after a specified period of time.
 Some limitations of using satellite tags are their depth limitations (2000m), their costs ($499–$4000+), their vulnerability to loss by environmental issues (biofouling), or premature release through ingestion by a predator.

 There are two methods of underwater geolocation that PSATs employ.
 The first method is through light based geolocation which uses the length of the day and a noon time calculation to estimate the tags location while underwater.
 This method has a functional depth limitation of light penetration which can be as shallow as a few meters to upwards of hundreds of meters.
 Geolocation estimates based on light are usually coupled with additional satellite data like sea surface temperature or other available data input such as bathymetry, land avoidance, and physical limitations of the tagged animal.
 The other method available is through measuring ambient light and the Earth's magnetic field.
 This method has a functional depth limitation equivalent of the maximum depth limitation, generally 1800m.
-Magnetic based geolocation is generally not coupled with additional satellite data or other inputs, and relies on the Earth magnetic field for latitude estimations and light (noon time) for longitude estimations.
+Magnetic based geolocation is generally not coupled with additional satellite data or other inputs, and relies on the Earth's magnetic field for latitude estimations and light (noon time) for longitude estimations.